kibook/s1kd-tools/s1kd-instance/README.md

 -   zoneRepository

 -Y &lt;text&gt;
-Set the applicability for the whole module using the user-defined applicability values, using text as the new display text.
+Set the applicability for the whole object using the user-defined applicability values, using text as the new display text.

 -y
-Set the applicability for the whole data module using the user-defined applicability values, with no display text.
+Set the applicability for the whole data object using the user-defined applicability values, with no display text.

-&lt;applic&gt;...
+&lt;object&gt;...
-Any number of applicability definitions in the form of: &lt;ident&gt;:&lt;type&gt;=&lt;value&gt;
+Source CSDB objects to instantiate.

 -a vs -A
 --------